sgrade/cpptest/misc/http_log_parser/README.md

 Whenever the total traffic drops again below that value on average for the past 2 minutes, logmon prints another message that the alert is recovered.

+## Design

+logmon follows [twelve-factor app](https://12factor.net/logs) recommendations for logs.
+It considers input logs as a stream and writes its event stream, unbuffered, to stdout.

+logmon can be easily modified to read from any stream, e.g. file.
+This is done in the alert tester (testing.cpp).

+ProcessLog method of an existing logmon object can be called several times.
+The subsequent calls will continue working on the existing data (will not clear the previous batch of data).
+This is intentional.
+This is used in the alert tester (testing.cpp) to test alert logic.
+This can also be used to allow logmon (in the future) to work with rotated logs.

+For efficiency, logmon only keeps data to for the current windows:
+- stats: hits per section for 10 seconds + empirical delay (max 10 seconds).
+The delay is to deal with out-of-order log entries.
+- alerting: count of requests for 120 seconds

+Variable types (e.g. int, long, etc.) are chosen to balance between (memory) efficiency and risk of overflow.
+Efficiency is preferred, where it seems reasonable.

 ## How to run
 ### Usage
 ```